Francisco Astaburuaga Cienfuegos

 Francisco Solano Asta-Buruaga y Cienfuegos (July 21, 1817 – June 13, 1892) was a Chilean politician and lawyer.

 Biography

 Astaburuaga was born in Talca on July 21, 1817.
 His parents were Cayetano Astaburuaga Valdovinos and Petronila Cienfuegos Silva.

-He studied in Presbítero Juan de Díaz Romo School and Instituto Nacional.
-Studied Law in Universidad de San Felipe; and was sworn in as lawyer on September 5, 1832.
+He attended Presbítero Juan de Díaz Romo School and Instituto Nacional.
+After studying law in Universidad de San Felipe he was sworn in as lawyer on September 5, 1832.

-Astaburuaga married on June 10, 1853 with María del Rosario Vergara Rencoret.
+Astaburuaga married on June 10, 1853, with María del Rosario Vergara Rencoret.